 Virgin coconut oil — brain-boosting and helps with the texture of the crust when the cake is cooled and solidified.
 Pure, cold-pressed, organic virgin coconut oil (that has not been refined, keeping its high vitamin E and mineral content) is one of my favourite high smoke point cooking fats to use, and can be used in a wide variety of applications from oil pulling for oral care and a non-toxic hair and skin moisturizer.
 Proper sources of fat as fuel support metabolic health. (source)

-Sea salt, unrefined — My unrefined sea salt of choice is Celtic sea salt as it contains high trace mineral content, doesn’t contain any additives, and there’s also a Kosher option.
+Sea salt, unrefined — My unrefined salt of choice is Celtic sea salt or Peruvian mountain salt as it contains high trace mineral content and doesn’t contain any additives.
 Health nerds love it, though you can use any other sea salt you like.

 Note: it may still be popular with some parts of the health crowd, but I no longer use Himalayan salt as most brands have not been extracted without explosives in the salt mines of Pakistan and therefore have a higher chance of heavy metals in the salt.
 Sea salt is more ideal and even if there may be a chance of microplastic contamination from seawater, the body more easily excretes BPA through sweat as opposed to the difficulty of releasing heavy metals.
 Himalayan salt not only contains some important minerals, but also some toxic heavy metals, radioactive substances and even poisons (though in tiny amounts). (source) (source) So you be the judge here!

-Vanilla bean — extract, powder, or the actual bean will do well here.
+Vanilla bean — pure extract (tincture), powder, or the actual bean will do well here.

 Reishi mushroom tincture — one of my favourite adaptogens.
 Adaptogens are a special class of tonic herbs (powerful natural food supplements) that communicate with your body to restore homeostasis.
 Reishi is one of my all time favourites, it supercharges the immune system, can protect against cancer, and can promote connection to your heart space.
 Feel free to use any sort of other adaptogen you prefer, just follow your heart.